 - Tips for selecting future courses

-As an involved parent whose goal is to help your child prepare for what’s ahead, you’ll want to explore the list of resources for parents prepared by Waterloo’s Student Success Office and also take a look at the programs and assistance available from SJU’s Student Success Services to learn how your student will be supported during the transition to SJU and Waterloo.
+As an involved parent whose goal is to help your student prepare for what’s ahead, you’ll want to explore the list of resources for parents prepared by Waterloo’s Student Success Office and also take a look at the programs and assistance available from SJU’s Student Success Services to learn how your student will be supported during the transition to SJU and Waterloo.
 You can learn how to be a coach for your student, thereby allowing personal development and growth.
 According to Arthur Chickering, a student development researcher, university is a time when students can gain autonomy, establish identity, and learn to manage relationships.

 - Midterms and exams: For many students, getting past their first round of midterms in October gives them the confidence to know they can handle university.
-The greatest anxiety is often related to getting to that first point, which means that you can expect your son’s or daughter’s stress levels to increase around mid-October.
+The greatest anxiety is often related to getting to that first point, which means that you can expect your student’s stress levels to increase around mid-October.
 Another time when the pressure is commonly high is the end of term.
 You’ll be able to find out when to expect these times by checking the timelines information below.

 - Academic stress: Students are generally expected to achieve a 65% average in first year in order to continue at university.
 They are often surprised to find that their average may drop 10%-15% compared to what they were used to achieving in high school.
 A variety of on-campus resources are available to help a student who is having academic difficulty.
 Check the list below so that you can encourage your child to reach out to these resources.